Sander P. Zwegers: Research

-In 1976, the American mathematician George Andrews found what is nowadays known as the “Lost Notebook” of Ramanujan.
+In 1976, the American mathematician George Andrews found what is nowadays known as the "Lost Notebook" of Ramanujan.
 It contains many remarkable results, including the mysterious mock theta functions.
 This notebook contains what many specialists regard as Ramanujan’s deepest work.
-It was Sander Zwegers who, as a PdD student, had groundbreaking ideas how to fit the mock theta functions into a broader context.
+It was Sander Zwegers who, as a PhD student, had groundbreaking ideas how to fit the mock theta functions into a broader context.
 His 2002 PhD thesis has led to numerous publications and international conferences.

 Zwegers' general area of interest is number theory.
 More specifically, he studies modular forms and variations thereof, such as Maass forms, mock modular forms, (indefinite) theta functions, and (Maass) Jacobi forms.